suspect-47/addidas-us-sales-analysis/ADVANCED_INSIGHTS.md

 # ADVANCED_INSIGHTS.md

-Ideas to differentiate your analysis (document results later; no EDA here).
+Ideas to differentiate this analysis (no EDA here on Python).

 ## 1) Forecasting (Channel-Level)
 - Aggregate monthly `Total Sales` by **Sales Method**.